 Check Your Company’s Vacation Policy

 Some employers have a system where vacation is accrued based on time worked.
 Others provide a certain number of weeks which can vary based on years of service.
-If you are eligible for paid vacation, you may have to wait until after you have been on the job for a length of time to be eligible to use it.
+If you’re eligible for paid vacation, you may have to wait until after you’ve been on the job for a certain length of time to be eligible to use it.
 For example, some companies provide paid vacation after a year.
 Others offer time off you can take immediately.

 Paid and Unpaid Time Off

 If your company doesn’t offer vacation pay as a benefit, or if you have used all your paid vacation, you can still ask for time off.
-If you need a longer amount of time off, consider asking for a leave of absence.
-Even if you just started a job you may be able to get a vacation, here’s how to ask for time off at a new job.
+If you need more than a few days off due to illness, injury, or family issues, consider asking for a leave of absence or family and medical leave.

 12 Tips to Ask for Time Off From Work

-1. Plan when to ask.
+1. Plan the best time to ask your boss.
 Plan your requests for time off when your boss will be most receptive.
-Avoid stressful times of the day, week or month.
+Avoid stressful times of the day, week, or month.

-2. Ask at a good time.
+2. Ask at a good time for the company.
 Make sure your work is under control and well managed at the time of your request.
 If possible, ask for time off after successful completion of a project or event.

 3. Schedule your time in advance.
 Having a yearly plan can help ensure that you utilize your allotted time and integrate vacation into your project planning.
 If you want time off on short notice, be sure to let your boss know that you’re caught up.

 7. Ask don’t tell.
 Requests for time off should be just that, a request and not a demand.
 Avoid stating your vacation plans as a done deal prior to getting approval from your supervisors.
 So, do say "I would like to spend the last two weeks of August in Cape Cod.
 Do you think that would be workable?"
-Don't say, "I have booked a trip to Cancun for the last week in June and need to take vacation."
+Don't say, "I’ve booked a trip to Cancun for the last week in June and need to take vacation days."

 9. Get caught up before you go.
 If possible, put in some extra hours leading up to your time off to make sure your area of responsibility is under control.